-The Yucatan Peninsula offers many attractions.
+The Yucatan Peninsula offers a huge variety of attractions.
 You'll find exquisite beaches along the Caribbean coastline, popular resort areas like Cancun and the Riviera Maya, ecological reserves and water parks, the lovely colonial city of Mérida, and the special Yucatecan gastronomy.
-But among the Yucatan's most fascinating attractions are the fascinating ancient Mayan archaeological sites which can be found throughout the area.
+But among the Yucatan's most fascinating attractions are the fascinating ancient sites of the Maya civilization which can be found throughout the area.
+Here are some of the larger ones that you should make an effort to visit, although there are many, many smaller ones that are also worth exploring.

 Location: 75 miles (120 km) east of Mérida and 60 miles (195 km) west of Cancun.

 Functioning between 400 and 1000 AD, Cobá was built around four small lakes.
 Only a few of its estimated 6,500 structures have been uncovered.
 It was the hub of a complex network of causeways called sacbeoob (the plural of sacbe, which means white road).
 The Nohuch Mul Pyramid, is the tallest pyramid in the area and has 120 steps to the top.
 If you don't suffer from vertigo, climb to the peak where you can enjoy a breathtaking view of the surrounding jungle.
 In Mayan, Cobá means "Ruffled Water."

 Location: 95 miles (150 km) from Cancun, 28 miles (45 km) from Tulum

 The original name of this site is unknown, but it is called "the King" in Spanish.
 The present name refers to a stone sculpture that was found at the site that depicts a head with an elaborate headdress.
 This stone is on exhibit in the Cancun Archaeology Museum.
 The excavated area contains 47 ancient structures which formed the center of a small city devoted to maritime trade and fishing.

 Location: within Cancun's tourist resort area at Km 18 on Kukulcan Avenue..